ToolShedTested

 • Speed consistency under load is weaker than Dremel

-Who it's for: Beginners, crafters, and occasional DIYers who want a capable rotary tool without committing $100+ to a Dremel kit.
+Who it's for: Beginners, crafters, and occasional DIYers who want a capable rotary tool without committing Dremel-level money.

 #3 -- Best Cordless